philarevalo/PopCOGenT/src/core_gene_sweeps/README.md

 # Purpose
 Finds core genome sweep regions by identifying low diversity, monophyletic (within a population) regions in a whole-genome alignment.

+# Important caveats

+* This module is only designed to detect sweeps that differentiate the most closely related populations, i.e., populations that are still connected by some gene flow.
+This corresponds to populations that share the same `Main_cluster` designation from PopCOGenT but different `sub_cluster` assignments.
+For example, this can detect sweeps that differentiate population `0.0` from population `0.1` but not sweeps differentiating population `0.0` from population `1.0`.

+* Because this module requires the creation of a whole genome alignment and the generation of thousands of phylogenies, we have only been successful at using it for examining groups of less than 100 genomes.
+That is, the `Main_cluster` examined should not have more than 100 members.

 # Setup